RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

-competition itself, there would be no time to try and install Emacs (which is both large in footprint and memory usage and requires a ton of dependencies), or switch the terminal at the computer I was using to use Dvorak.
+competition itself, there would be no time to try and install Emacs (which is both large in footprint and memory usage and requires a ton of dependencies), or switch the terminal at the computer I was using to Dvorak.
 Thus I found that two choices I had made years before had effectively precluded my participation in the CCDC.

 Interestingly, my choice to learn the Dvorak layout is actually what pushed me into learning Emacs.
 I had just gotten to the point of